daria-kotova/master-thesis/data/interviews/practitioners/michael.md

-- Michael Kutzner (interview together with his daughter Anne, who was translating from German to English) (started GPS-drawings in 2017)
+## Michael Kutzner (interview together with his daughter Anne, who was translating from German to English)

+Started GPS-drawings in 2017

 _On how he started doing GPS-drawings_